2012 Nissan Titan Interior

 - "Uninspired interior.” -- Cars.com

-Most reviewers like the Titan’s front seats, although they mention that the bucket seats are significantly more comfortable than the bench seats that come standard on the base trim.
+Most reviewers like the Titan’s front seats, and they mention that the bucket seats are significantly more comfortable than the bench seats that come standard on the base trim.
 Reviewers report that the center bench seat and rear seats are uncomfortable, even in Crew Cab models.
-This complaint was common when the Nissan Titan was designed, but recently-refreshed trucks like the Ford F-150 and the Ram 1500 have upped the ante in regards to seat comfort.

 - "Some testers judge the bench seat too flat and firm for best comfort, and its center position is inhospitable.
 All agree the buckets are substantial and supportive.
 Headroom and legroom are ample either way. … King Cabs have barely acceptable (back seat) knee space if the front seat's not set far back.
 Crews have generous legroom.” -- Consumer Guide